New York Pricing, May 2026

 The NYSERDA Comfort Home rebate, in detail

-NYSERDA's Comfort Home program is one of the most generous state-level water-heater rebate programs in the US.
+NYSERDA's Comfort Home program is one of the stronger state-level water-heater rebate programs in the US.
 For tankless installations:

-• Base rebate: $700 for ENERGY STAR Most Efficient condensing gas tankless installed by a NYSERDA-participating contractor
+- Base rebate for ENERGY STAR Most Efficient condensing gas tankless installed by a NYSERDA-participating contractor; check the current program schedule and dsireusa.org for the amount before purchase

-• Income-qualified adder: up to $300 additional for households below 80% area median income
+- Income-qualified adders for households below 80% area median income

-• Heat-pump water heater alternative: $1,000+ (NYSERDA actively pushes HPWH adoption)
+- Heat-pump water heater alternative rebates (NYSERDA actively pushes HPWH adoption)

 The catch: only NYSERDA-participating contractors process the rebate.
 There are 600+ participating contractors statewide.
 Verify your installer is on the list before signing; the rebate cannot be processed retroactively if you hire a non-participating contractor.